novikov-borodin/lst-data-proc/README.md

 # lst-data-proc

-LI-system data processing with the LIT-method
+LI-system data processing with the LIT-method (all files are removed to data-proc\LIT-method directory)

-Novikov-Borodin A.V.
+1. Novikov-Borodin A.V.
 Correction, Reconstruction and Modeling of Experimental Data using LI Transforms. - Journal of Data Science and Intelligent Systems, Vol. 00(00) 1-13, 2026. https://doi.org/10.47852/bonviewJDSIS62028448.